 1. Is it healthy to cook with wine

 Yes, cooking with wine is totally healthy.
 Just make sure you are aware of the expiry date of the wine and also the correct combination of the wine that goes with it.

 2. How long can you keep wine for cooking?

 If you have opened the wine then that wine can be used for a maximum of 4-5 days, if your wine has been left open for more than that then you should not be using that wine.

 Yes, any type of wine that you use will have some proportion of alcohol in it.
 In Fact anything that has been fermented has alcohol in it.

 Choose wine and ingredients from a similar region.
-Food and wine from the same region will naturally compliment each other.
-The grape vines were surrounded by the same types of herbs and vegetables in dishes from that region so they will pair nicely on the table.
+Food and wine from the same region will naturally complement each other.
+The grapevines were surrounded by the same types of herbs and vegetables in dishes from that region so they will pair nicely on the table.
 When cooking an Italian meal, buy an Italian wine and add a little to the dish to intensify the flavors.